 CGNT EQUITY ALERT: ROSEN, A TOP RANKED GLOBAL COUNSEL, Encourages Cognyte Software Ltd. Investors to Secure Counsel Before Important Deadline in Securities Class Action – CGNT

-/EIN News/ -- NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Cognyte Software Ltd. (NASDAQ: CGNT) between February 2, 2021 and June 28, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Cognyte Software Ltd. CGNT between February 2, 2021 and June 28, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 1, 2023.

 SO WHAT: If you purchased Cognyte securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.